Program FAQ

 Is the cost the same for rowers and coxswains?

 The cost for coxswains on the Youth Racing Team are reduced.
 The coxswain maintains a valuable leadership role in the boat and can help make or break a crew’s chances of succeeding at local, regional and national regattas.
 Offering this opportunity at a reduced price makes the position more competitive for the racing team.
-The cost is the same for Intro and CrewFit as we want to make sure all coxswains are trained in rowing as well if they are physically able to row.
-In these programs they may do a mix of rowing and coxing.

 What do I need to do before coming to my first practice?